Hassan Dahir Aweys: Al-Itihaad al-Islamiya (1991–1997)

 Following the collapse of the Somali government, Aweys joined al-Itihaad al-Islamiya (AIAI) in 1991.
 He eventually became vice chairman and military commander of the organization, appointed by AIAI leader and his brother-in-law Sheikh Ali Warsame.
 During fighting between AIAI and an Ethiopian backed Somali Salvation Democratic Front (SSDF) force led by Abdullahi Yusuf, Aweys captured and arrested Yusuf at an early stage of the clashes, though AIAI was eventually routed.
 From 1991 to 1998, AIAI's Gedo Region branch led by former Somali High Court Judge Mohamed Haji Yusuf maintained formidable forces.
 Gedo district seats of Lugh, Balad Hawo and Burdubo were all run by AIA forces.
 Lugh was entirely governed by AIAI.
 At the time, there were other regional military authority Somali National Front (SNF) running parts of Gedo.
 Sheikh Aweys settled in Lower Shabelle when some disputes came of light in Lugh's Al-Itahad leadership.

 On 18 September 1996, the Ethiopian army invaded Lugh and forced out most of the AIAI forces.
 The following two years, the war front changed into what was later to become the Mountains War of Gedo.
 And the war this time was between SNF and AIAI.
 The Gedo war ended when both sides agreed on a truce, and general peace with a peace conference held in El Ade in December 1998 was concluded.

 Following the start of America's War on terror, on 7 November 2001, Aweys was named a 'supporter of terrorism' in a supplement of Executive Order 13224 of United States President George W. Bush.
-According to NBC News, Aweys is also on the terrorist list of the United States Department of State as somebody who is either a known al-Qaeda operative or who is connected with al-Qaeda.
-Sheikh Aweys has always denied the US terrorism allegations and stated in an interview with AFP:It is not proper to put somebody on a list of terrorists who has not killed or harmed anybody.
-I am not a terrorist.
-But if strictly following my religion and love for Islam makes me a terrorist, then I will accept the designation.
+He was placed on the terrorist list of the United States Department of State as somebody who is either a known al-Qaeda operative or who is connected.
+Aweys has always maintained the American terror allegations to be false in interviews with international press.